Frissítve: jan. 20.

 Disadvantages are the costs (flight tickets, since You both need to come here in person when applying for the marriage license; attested translations, etc.), the duration of 3-4 months, paperwork and the impersonality in big cities or busy districts of Budapest, where wedding ceremonies are held in each half hour on Saturdays.
 For this latter, weekdays don’t serve as a solution, since the registry offices undertake only 1-2 weekday weddings in a month!

-If You decide not to go with an official wedding ceremony, You still have the opportunity to make a symbolic one, about which we happily give more information.
+If You decide not to go with an official wedding ceremony, You still have the opportunity to make a symbolic one.